-Back-in-stock functionality allows you to capture additional subscribers - visitors who would otherwise abandon your website without leaving an opportunity to recover their browsing session.
+Back in stock functionality allows you to capture additional subscribers — visitors who would otherwise abandon your website without an opportunity to recover their browsing session.

 Before You Begin

-Back-in-stock works great for merchants with a wide variety of SKUs in their catalog and a loyal customer base.
-If this is the case, the "back in stock" feature serves more effectively as a customer support and retention tool than as a feature to attract new visitors.
+Back in stock works great if you have a wide variety of SKUs in their catalog and a loyal customer base.
+If this is the case, the back in stock feature serves more effectively as a customer support and retention tool than as a feature to attract new visitors.

-Having back-in-stock integrated into your omnichannel marketing tool means you can ensure consistent messaging to prospects and existing customers.
-Plus, it makes sync of subscriber contacts between multiple platforms less painful as you will gather and manage them in one place.
+Having back in stock integrated into your omnichannel marketing tool means you can ensure consistent messaging to prospects and existing customers.
+Plus, it makes the sync of subscriber contacts between multiple platforms less painful as you can gather and manage them in one place.

 Step 1.
 Create the Form